spences10/scottspence.com/posts/2020/04/30/serverless-og-images/index.md

 ## Interactive example

-Here's an intercalative example, edit the `params` object here to generate an image:
+Here's an interactive example, edit the `params` object here to generate an image:

 ```js react-live